rexresearch

 invention provides a method of producing neutrons comprising the

-steps of: providing a hydride or deuteride on a metallic surface;
+steps of: providing a hydride or deuteride on a metallic

-or deuteride; developing patches of collectively oscillating
+said hydride or deuteride; developing patches of collectively

-establishing surface plasmons on said metallic surface.
+and establishing surface plasmons on said metallic surface.

 [0023] Another aspect of the invention provides a method of